saworz/realtime-facemask-checking/README.md

     │   ├── features                     <- Scripts to turn raw data into features for modeling │   │   └── choose_loading.py        <- Used to choose between training and loading model
     │   │   └── choose_mode.py           <- Choose mode to use
-    │   │   └── cv2_handling.py          <- Cv2 script to detect pkates on a video/camera
+    │   │   └── cv2_handling.py          <- Cv2 script to detect masks on a video/camera
     │   │   └── get_latest_weights.py    <- Load latest weights
-    │   │   └── image_mode.py            <- Script to detect plates on an image
+    │   │   └── image_mode.py            <- Script to detect masks on an image
-    │   │   └── plate_tracking.py        <- Simple plates tracking for video/camera mode
+    │   │
     │   │
     │   ├── model                  <- Scripts to train/load model
     │   │   │── train_model.py     <- Train new model